 Consulting is a service provided by a third party with special expertise in a certain sector.
 Their work involves advisory jobs or implementing services which are done with an exchange of a fee.
 This professional service involves billions of transactions and consultants earn a huge profit.
 But like other business ventures, consulting services do require a proper accounting method.

 Consultant needs to track their productive working hours and prepare their invoice once they are done with their job.
-Invoicing as a consultant may seem tedious and confusing.
-But it is not!
+How to invoice as a consultant is a common question.
 Just like any other commercial invoicing, consulting service involves a similar kind of invoice format.
-Still, if you feel it troublesome, check out this article to clear all your doubts.
-Keep reading to know more!
+Check out this article to clear all your doubts.

 Steps to create an invoice for consultants

-Whether small business owner or a consultant, invoices should be prepared professionally with all the necessary information.
+Whether a small business owner or a consultant, invoices should be prepared professionally with all the necessary information.
 An invoice is a vital accounting and legal document that authenticates the services provided by the consultant.
-Here are a few pointers that will guide you, how to create an invoice as a consultant.
+Check out the below pointer to know how to invoice as a consultant.

 Add invoice number

 An invoice without a unique number is easy to get overlooked when it’s time for payments.
 Do remember to assign unique numbers to your invoice.
 These numbers are identifiers, that make it easy for you as well as your client to refer to this in the future.
 Add numbers sequentially for better understanding.
 There are various ways of assigning numbers and one such is using the date as the invoice number.
 Mention the invoice number in bold at the top so that it is easily readable.

 Include invoice date

 The date is a must-have part of an invoice.
 Mark the date when the invoice is prepared and mention it just after the contact details of the clients.
 Invoice date helps in bookkeeping purposes and helps both the parties to refer to the particular transaction in case of any queries.